vitabaks/postgresql_cluster/CONTRIBUTING.md

 4. Create a new branch: `git checkout -b my-feature-branch`
 5. Make your changes and commit: `git add .` and `git commit -m "Description of changes"`
 6. Test with Molecule: `make molecule-test` or `make molecule-converge`
+7. Test with linters(otpional): `make lint`
-7. Push your changes: `git push origin my-feature-branch`
+8. Push your changes: `git push origin my-feature-branch`
-8. Create a pull request on GitHub
+9. Create a pull request on GitHub
-9. Wait for a review
+10. Wait for a review

 Keep your Gitpod workspace synced with the main repository.